MartinhoCaeiro/De-cipher/README.md

   - Library: PyCryptodome

 - Vigenère
-  - Requires a 26×26 table file (lines with 26 letters A–Z)
+  - Requires a 95x95 table file (lines with 96 ASCII characters)
   - Key file: letters A–Z only, returned as uppercase
   - Input is normalized to uppercase A–Z; non-letter characters are removed
   - Output contains only uppercase letters A–Z